swastikchatterjee2014/android-media-manager/README.md

 This application is strictly local only and Android only.
 #Permissions
 All files
-This application is not signed by Google soit may ask to scan with Play Protect.
+This application is not signed by Google so it may ask to scan with Play Protect.
 You may dismiss the scan or scan it.
 If you scan it, it is very likely to return "This application is looking safe"
 #Compile from source
 To compile it from source